-Activity 2: Trip to Planet Zorcon
+Activity 2: Mission to Planet Zorcon

 - Tape the tarp on the floor in a central area.
 If you are doing this in your classroom, move all the desks against the walls.
 Draw a large circle (at least four feet in diameter) in the center of the tarp to represent Planet Zorcon.